-Illinois is one of only a handful of states that restrict home funerals by requiring the involvemnt of a licensed funeral director in many aspects of final arrangements.
+Illinois is one of only a handful of states that restrict home funerals by requiring the involvement of a licensed funeral director in many aspects of final arrangements.
 Here is an overview of the rules that govern home funerals in Illinois.

-Although a funeral director must carry out disposition arrangements, Illinois law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to a person appointed by the deceased person before death, then to the executor of the person’s will, and after that to family members in an established order.
+Although a funeral director must carry out disposition arrangements, Illinois law determines who has the right to make final decisions about a person's body and funeral services.

 Illinois has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.

 You will need certified copies of the death certificate to carry out other tasks after the death, such as transferring the deceased person's property to inheritors.
 The funeral director who files the death certificate should be able to order copies for you.